CrunchyData/crunchy-katacoda/postgresql-devel/basics/advdatatype/06-enum.md

 ### Enum or reference table?

 In relational database design, it's common to have reference or "lookup" tables that contain a list of codes or values that are used in other tables.
-In our business scenario, we could actually have a separate `event_mode` table that the `event` table could reference.
+In our business scenario, we could actually have a separate `event_mode` table that the `event` table would reference.

 While it might be nice to not have to deal with the "overhead" of having separate lookup tables, you do lose a little bit of flexibility if you ever need to change an enum's list of values.
-For example, according to the [official docs](https://www.postgresql.org/docs/current/datatype-enum.html#id-1.5.7.15.8), "existing values cannot be removed from an enum type, not can the sort ordering of such values be changed, short of dropping and re-creating the enum type."
-On the other hand, creating, updating, or deleting values from lookup tables is more straightforward.
+For example, according to the [official docs](https://www.postgresql.org/docs/current/datatype-enum.html#id-1.5.7.15.8), "existing values cannot be removed from an enum type, nor can the sort ordering of such values be changed, short of dropping and re-creating the enum type."
+Meanwhile, creating, updating, or deleting values from lookup tables is more straightforward.

 Enums might be better suited to a set or list of values that you're sure will never change.
 Even so, using enums versus reference tables could also come down to just a matter of preference.

-### Links
+### Links to official documentation

 [postgresql.org: Enumerated Types](https://www.postgresql.org/docs/current/datatype-enum.html)
 [postgresql.org: Enum Support Functions](https://www.postgresql.org/docs/current/functions-enum.html)